Initial data for perturbed Kerr black holes on hyperboloidal slices: Geometric and physical properties

 \subsection{Marginally trapped surfaces}

-As explained in section \ref{sec:MOTS}, we require the inner numerical boundary ${\cal H}$ to be a marginally outer trapped surface given by $\Theta_+ = 0.$ Now, it follows directly from the regularity conditions of the Hamiltonian constraint that at $\scri$ the similar condition~$\Theta_- = 0$ is fulfilled.
+As explained in section \ref{sec:MOTS}, we require the inner numerical boundary ${\cal H}$ to be a marginally outer trapped surface given by $\Theta_+ = 0.$ Now, it follows directly from the conditions provided by the Hamiltonian constraint when considered at \scri, that the similar condition~$\Theta_-\Big|_{\scri} = 0$ is fulfilled.
 For small perturbations around the Kerr solution, one can assure that ${\cal H}$ is still the apparent horizon, i.e., it describes the {\em outermost} marginally outer trapped surface and that $\scri$ is the only surface in our numerical domain satisfying $\Theta_-=0$.
 However, this picture changes as we allow strong perturbations, since they lead to the formation of new closed 2-surfaces ${\cal S}_+$ and ${\cal S}_-$ inside the numerical grid, satisfying $\Theta_+=0$ and $\Theta_-=0$ respectively.

 The marginally trapped surface condition, given by $\Theta_+ \Theta_- = 0$~\cite{Jaramillo:2011,Penrose65}, is satisfied when either $\Theta_+$ or $\Theta_-$ vanishes.
 To locate both kinds of 2-surfaces, ${\cal S}_+$ and ${\cal S}_-$, we implemented a horizon finder (see e.g. \cite{Thornburg2005} for a review).
 Let ${\cal S}_\pm$ be given by